How to Clear Cache in System, Web Browser, and App on Mac

 - Click the Safari menu > Preferences > Advanced tab.

-- Select the box next to the Show Develop menu in menu bar.
+- Select the box next to the Show Develop menu in the menu bar.

 - Go back to the Safari menu, click the Develop menu and select Empty Caches.